NativeScript/nativescript-cli/PublicAPI.md

 ```

 ### getIOSAssetsStructure
-Gives information about the assets structure for iOS .The returned object will contain icons, splashBackgrounds, splashCenterImages and splashImages.
+Gives information about the assets structure for iOS.
+The returned object will contain icons, splashBackgrounds, splashCenterImages and splashImages.
 * Definition:
 ```TypeScript
 /**